Attribute recalling use cases and best practices

 Click on the attribute, type any word in the Fallback window, and press Enter.

-This way, instead of seeing an empty space where an attribute value should be, the respondent will see the word you choose.
+This way, the respondent will see the word you choose instead of seeing an empty space where an attribute value should be.

 Best practices

-Use survey logic for a more personalised experience
+Use survey logic for a more personalized experience

 Set up the logic settings to ask detailed follow-up questions and collect more valuable feedback.